 To minimize disruptions, students will not be called out of class to pick-up items or receive messages left by parents.
-To assist in focusing instructional time in a meaningful manner, we ask that parents refrain from calling school officials with messages for students unless it is a true emergency.
+To assist in focusing instructional time in meaningful manner, we ask that parents refrain from calling school officials with messages for students unless it is a true emergency.
+Additionally, any items that have been forgotten at home and are brought to school after the start of the school day, must be placed in the FORGOTTEN ITEMS box at the main entrance.
+It is important that your child checks the FORGOTTEN ITEMS table outside the main office for any items forgotten at home.
+We will not interrupt the classroom for any forgotten items.

-W. TOYS (LASER POINTERS /PENS)
+Y. TOYS (LASER POINTERS / PENS)